Introduction

 The alert definition can currently be defined at the client level.

-Note: The user should have the following permissions in order to create and manage alert definitions.
+Note: The user should have the following permissions to create and manage alert definitions.

 • Administrator permission